Vaitupu: Education

-General election, 2019

-The 2019 general election was held on 9 September 2019.
-Isaia Taape was returned to the parliament and Nielu Isake was elected to represent Vaitupu in the parliament.
+Motufoua Secondary School was established in 1905 by the London Missionary Society.
+Over time the school has evolved and it is now a boarding school for boys and girls that is administered by the Department of Education.
+In 2009 the student roll at Motufoua Secondary School was 550.
+In the 2012 census, 502 people were recorded as being at Motufoua Secondary School.

-Notable local persons
+Notable residents

-Reverend Sir Filoimea Telito, GCMG, MBE, (19 March 1945 – 11 July 2011) as a young man became a teacher at Motufoua Secondary School.
+The Reverend Sir Filoimea Telito (19 March 1945 – 11 July 2011) as a young man was a teacher at Motufoua Secondary School.
 After completing theological studies, he returned to Motufoua to serve as Pastor.
-Later he became Principal of Motufoua, then in April 2005 he was appointed to be the Governor-General of Tuvalu.
+Later he became Principal of Motufoua.
+He served as the Governor-General of Tuvalu (2005-2010).

-Sir Tomasi Puapua, GCMG, KBE, PC represented Vaitupu in the Parliament of Tuvalu.
+Sir Tomasi Puapua represented Vaitupu in the Parliament of Tuvalu.
 He was the second Prime Minister (1981–1989).
 Puapua later served as Governor-General of Tuvalu (1998–2003).

 Apisai Ielemia (19 August 1955 – 19 November 2018) represented Vaitupu in the Parliament of Tuvalu.
 He served as Prime Minister of Tuvalu (2006–2010).

-Taukelina Finikaso represents Vaitupu in the parliament.
+Taukelina Finikaso represented Vaitupu in the parliament from 2006 to 2019.
 He served as Minister of Communications and Works (2006–2010) and served as the Foreign Minister in the Sopoaga Ministry (2013-2019).